guptam/kylo-docs-test/EnableSentryAuthorizationGuide.rst

 Cluster Requirements
 --------------------

--  This documenation assumes that you have Kylo installed and running on a cluster.
+-  This documentation assumes that you have Kylo installed and running on a cluster.

 -  Kerberos is mandatory.
-For testing purposes we can set sentry.hive.testing.mode to true.
+For testing purposes, we can set sentry.hive.testing.mode to true.

 -  It works with Only Hive Server2.